Weekly Bulletin

 Anniversaries: None.

-Grant, O Lord, a prosperous and peaceful life, health, salvation, and furtherance in all good things unto Thy servants Elliott, Ellie, Caroline and Malcolm who are celebrating their birthdays and preserve them, O Lord, for many years!
+Grant, O Lord, a prosperous and peaceful life, health, salvation, and furtherance in all good things unto Thy servants Cindy and Noah who are celebrating their birthdays and preserve them, O Lord, for many years!

 Announcements: